- Keith Fitz-Gerald

 - Chris Johnson

 Keith Fitz-Gerald is a seasoned trader and analyst with 37 years of experience.
 And as Chief Investment Strategist for Money Map Press since 2007, he is one of the most widely read market experts on the planet.

 Every month, more than 750,000 individual investors count on Keith’s advice to grow and protect their wealth.

 And their confidence in him is well-placed:

-- Keith was one of the very few analysts to foresee both the dot-com crash and the 2008-09 financial crisis, and one of even fewer experts to help millions of investors navigate them both.
+- Keith was one of the very few analysts to foresee both the dot-com crash and the 2008-09 Global Financial Crisis, and one of even fewer experts to help millions of investors navigate them both.